aryyya/anji/README.md

 *The site can be made accessible over the internet by configuring your router to forward requests on `TCP port 80` to the local ip address of the host machine.* The site will then be accessible to clients on the internet by visiting your public ip address or a domain name that you have registered.

-anji is compatible with common web-hosting services that run Unix/Linux machines (like Heroku).
+anji is compatible with common web-hosting services that run UNIX-like machines (like Heroku).

 ## Architecture